 UPDATE: Players who did not reach NFL free agency because they received the franchise tag or already agreed to new contracts before the free agency negotiating window opened on Monday, March 15, were removed from the list and replaced by the next highest-ranked available NFL free agents.
 Contract details will be updated for the players below as free-agents deals are confirmed.

 NOTE: Each player's listed age represents how old they will be on Sept.
-9, when the 2021 NFL season is expected to kick off.
+9, when the 2021 NFL season kicks off.

 BEST NFL FREE AGENTS AVAILABLE

 Schwartz made first- or second-team All-Pro in four consecutive seasons before missing most of 2020 with a back injury that required surgery in February.
 He is almost impossible to rank without better medical info.
 He would be a top-five free agent if healthy, but the Chiefs’ release of him and retirement whispers make it difficult to guess whether he can return to previous form.